saurav0523/liaplusAI-Backend/README.md

 @types/jsonwebtoken: v9.0.2 (TypeScript type definitions for jsonwebtoken)
 @types/nodemailer: v6.4.8 (TypeScript type definitions for nodemailer)

+Summary of Endpoints Tested
+Endpoint	     Method	      Description	         Authorization Required	         Role Restriction /auth/signup	  POST	      Register a new user	        No	                            No /auth/verify	  GET	        Verify user email	          No	                            No /auth/login	    POST	      Log in and get JWT token	  No	                            No /posts	        GET	        View all posts	            Yes (verified user)	            No /posts	        POST	      Create a new post	          Yes (verified user)	            Admin only /posts/:id	    DELETE	    Delete a post	              Yes (verified user)	            Admin only

 Prerequisites
 Before running the project, ensure you have the following installed: